 Our first priority at Bosvigo is to care for every child in a secure, friendly environment enabling them to enjoy their time in school and feel confident to learn.
 In order to maintain this ethos, the staff work together to support children's emotional and social learning, we maintain this attitude during lesson times, break times and through all activities that take place throughout the day to make sure our children feel secure in school.
-This method is called the Thrive Approach.

 Not all children can put their needs into words every time they experience a different emotion, but the way children behave can tell us a lot about how they are feeling.
-The Thrive Approach draws on the latest research - from current neuroscience, recent attachment research, current studies of effective learning and current models of child development – in order to help our school to understand the needs being signalled by children's behaviour.
+Our approach draws on the latest research - from current neuroscience, recent attachment research, current studies of effective learning and current models of child development – in order to help our school to understand the needs being signalled by children's behaviour.
 It gives us targeted strategies and activities to help them re-engage with learning and life.

 Unfortunately, (like all of us at some point in our lives), children may face challenges that knock them off course.
 What is needed then is understanding and support to get them back on track.
 Many children will respond to the care, understanding and support given by parents, family, friends and teachers.
 However, some children need a little bit extra to enable them to: